America's best 'mom and pop' restaurants for incredible comfort food

 North Dakota: The Shack on Broadway, Fargo

 It might look pretty nondescript from the outside, but The Shack on Broadway's home-style cooking and warm atmosphere has won it heaps of awards and plenty of loyal clientele.
-So much so, there was panic when its longtime owners recently announced their retirement.
-Thankfully, the place was sold to a veteran Shack employee, who plans to keep everything customers love about the place – including the famous caramel rolls.
+So much so, there was panic when its longtime owners announced their retirement.
+Thankfully, the place was sold to a veteran Shack employee, who is keeping everything customers love about the place – including the famous caramel rolls.

 TheSchoolhouseRestaurant/Facebook